leoGalani/sherlock/README.md

 #Sherlock QA

-Sherlock QA is a attempt to simplify the live of testers, product owners and people that do regressions tests.
+Sherlock QA is a attempt to simplify the life of testers, product owners and people that do regression tests.

 You should automate most your regressions tests, but sometimes you don't have the means, time or you need to mix hardware and ask for people outside technology to test